Getting started

 4. Start scanning

-SFX Stacks scans your files, reads metadata, and builds a local index for search.
+SFX Stacks reads your files, extracts metadata, and builds a local index for search on your machine.
 Nothing is uploaded.

 You can begin testing searches while scanning is still running.
-Results usually improve as more files are scanned.
+Results usually improve as more files are indexed.

 Large libraries can take time to finish scanning.